Several indies are blogging about game length today so here's my two pence...

 As a Player

 I wanted to mention my opinion on this as a player because I think I am probably a rare case.
-If I buy a game then I intend to complete it.
-I have completed about 90% of the games I own, and am playing or intend to play the rest.
-Some of the games I have completed I didn’t even enjoy.
-This is probably partly some sort of OCD and partly the curiosity of a games developer who wants to figure out exactly what makes games bad and why.
+I have completed about 90% of the games I own, and hope to complete the rest.
+Some of the games I have completed I didn't even enjoy.
+This is probably partly some sort of completionist OCD and partly the curiosity of a games developer who wants to figure out exactly what makes games bad and why.

 As a player is length important?
-Yes: I prefer to buy games that are short, simply because if it sucks I’ll want it to be over.
-When I’m unsure whether I’ll like a game, I’ll tend to opt for something that is shorter and costs more, than something which is longer and cheaper.
+Yes: I prefer to buy games that are short, simply because if it's bad I'll want it to be over.
+When I'm unsure whether I'll like a game, I'll tend to opt for something that is shorter and costs more, than something which is longer and cheaper.

-Ok so I’m an anomaly, but actually I think all gamers want to complete more games than they perhaps do.
+Although I'm an anomaly I think all gamers want to complete more games than they do.
 One answer is to allow a flexible length, and luckily side quests and DLC are a move in the right direction.
-They help me and everyone else be able to choose how much time it takes to reach the end.
+They help me and everyone else to choose how much time it takes to reach the end.

 As a Developer